teddyzhou62/Exploratory-Data-Analysis---Super-Store-Sales/README.md

 Welcome to the Exploratory Data Analysis - Super Store Sales project!
 This project focuses on analyzing the sales data of a fictional super store to gain insights and inform business strategies.

+## Business Understanding

+In a dynamic market with increasing demands and fierce competition, a Superstore Giant is eager to tap into your expertise.
+They are seeking insights on optimal strategies for success, specifically in identifying target products, regions, categories, and customer segments to prioritize or avoid.
+Your knowledge and analysis will be instrumental in guiding their decision-making and driving their competitive advantage.

 ## Project Highlights:
 - **Understanding the Dataset:**
   - Explore the Super Store sales dataset, examining customer demographics, product categories, sales channels, and more.